Moroccans: Ethnic groups

+In Morocco, ethnic identity is deeply intertwined with language and culture, with the population primarily comprising two major groups: Arabs and Berbers.
+However, the Higher Planning Commission, the country's state statistics bureau, does not collect data on ethnic demographics, citing the historical difficulty of distinguishing between Arabs and Berbers, even among Berber speakers.

 Moroccans are primarily of Arab and Berber origin as in other neighbouring countries in the Maghreb region.
-Arabs make up 67% of the population of Morocco, while Berbers make up 31% and Sahrawis make up 2%.
+Arabs form the largest and majority ethnic group, making up between 65% and 80% of the Moroccan population.
+It is estimated that the indigenous Berbers constitute between 30% and 35% of the population.

+According to Encyclopædia Britannica, 44% of Moroccans are Arab, 24% are Arabized Berbers, 21% are Berbers and 10% are Mauritanian Moors.
+Additionally, Minority Rights Group International estimates that around 90,000 Sahrawis reside in internationally recognized Morocco, compared to approximately 190,000 in the disputed Western Sahara.
 Socially, there are two contrasting groups of Moroccans: those living in the cities and those in the rural areas.
 Among the rural, several classes have formed such as landowners, peasants, and tenant farmers.
 Moroccans live mainly in the north and west portions of Morocco.
 However, they prefer living in the more fertile regions near the Mediterranean Sea.

 The Arab population of Morocco is a result of the inflow of nomadic Arab tribes from the Arabian Peninsula since the Muslim conquest of the Maghreb in the 7th century with a major wave in the 11th century.
+Since the 7th century, the influx of Arab migrants from the Arabian Peninsula has contributed to shaping Morocco's demographic, cultural, and genetic landscape.
 The major migration to the region by Arab tribes was in the 11th century when the tribes of Banu Hilal and Banu Sulaym, along with others, were sent by the Fatimids to defeat a Berber rebellion and then settle in the Maghreb.
 Between the Nile and the Red Sea were Arab tribes expelled from Arabia for their turbulence, Banu Hilal and Banu Sulaym, who often plundered farming areas in the Nile Valley.
 According to Ibn Khaldun, whole tribes set off with women, children, ancestors, animals and camping equipment.
 These tribes, who arrived in the region of Morocco around the 12th-13th centuries, and later the Ma'qil in the 14th century, contributed to a more extensive ethnic, genetic, cultural, and linguistic Arabization of Morocco over time, especially beyond the major urban centres and the northern regions which were the main sites of Arabization up to that point.